-Check Cashing at Citibank
+Citibank Check Cashing

 Citibank allows non-customers to cash checks drawn on Citibank with no fees; however, the maximum check amount is $5,000.
 (If you have a check over $5,000 and need to cash it rather than deposit it to a bank account, see our related article on where to cash large checks.)
-Like customers, you’ll have to present one of the accepted photo IDs, and some branches may ask for a second form of identification.
+You’ll have to present one of the accepted photo IDs, and some branches may ask for a second form of identification.

 For non-customers who want to cash a non-Citibank check, the check amount limit is $500, and the Citibank branch has the discretion to refuse to cash the check for whatever reasons it chooses.
 If you run into any problems, you can visit one of these check cashing places near you.

-If the check your deposit is drawn on Citibank, the funds will be available immediately when the check is processed.
-This because Citibank can tell immediately whether the check is good.
+If the check you deposit is drawn on Citibank, the funds will be available immediately when the check is processed.
+This is because Citibank can tell immediately whether the check is good.
 For all other types of deposits with Citibank, up to $200 of the funds are typically available immediately.
 The remaining funds generally take two to three days to become available to your account.
 Amounts over $5,000 may take up to four business days to clear.

-Where Else Can I Cash a Citibank Check?
+Where Else to Cash a Citibank Check

 There are a number of other places you can cash checks drawn on Citibank.
 If you have an account at another bank, you will usually be able to cash a Citibank check there, as long as your checking account has sufficient funds to cover the check amount in case the check you’re trying to cash is returned.
 Most banks have similar policies for account holders when it comes to cashing checks drawn on other banks.
 You can receive cash in amounts up to the funds in your bank account, and then deposit the remaining amount and wait for the check to clear.